Michelle Yeoh: Early life and education

-Yeoh was keen on dance from an early age, beginning ballet at the age of four.
-She studied at Main Convent Ipoh, an all-girls secondary school, as a primary student.
-At the age of 15, she moved with her parents to the United Kingdom, where she was enrolled in an all-girls boarding school.
-Yeoh later studied at the UK's Royal Academy of Dance in London, majoring in ballet.
-However, a spinal injury prevented her from becoming a professional ballet dancer, and she transferred her attention to choreography and other arts.
-She received a BA degree in creative arts with a minor in drama in 1982 from Crewe & Alsager College in Cheshire.
+Yeoh was keen on dance from an early age, beginning ballet at age four.
+She went to the girls school Main Convent Ipoh.
+At age fifteen, she moved with her parents to England.
+There, she was enrolled in The Hammond School, Chester, where she started to train as a ballet dancer.
+However, a spinal injury prevented her from becoming a professional ballet dancer, and she shifted her attention to choreography and other arts.
+She received a Bachelor of Arts degree from Crewe + Alsager College of Higher Education in 1983.

 Career

-Early career and first retirement (1983–1991)
+1983–1991: Early career and first retirement

-In 1983, at the age of 20, Yeoh won the Miss Malaysia World contest.
-She was Malaysia's representative at Miss World 1983 pageant in London, where she placed 18th.
-Later that year, she traveled to Australia where she won the Miss Moomba International 1984 pageant.
+In 1983, twenty-year-old Yeoh won the Miss Malaysia World beauty contest.
+She was Malaysia's representative at the Miss World 1983 pageant in London, where she placed eighteenth.
+Later that year, she traveled to Australia where she won the 1984 Miss Moomba International pageant.
 Her first acting work was in a television commercial for Guy Laroche watches with Jackie Chan.
 This caught the attention of a fledgling Hong Kong film production company, D&B Films.
-Although she had passive understanding of the Ipoh Cantonese spoken in her hometown, she could not speak it.
-During a phone call in Cantonese, she was offered to co-star in a television commercial with a Sing Long, and only realized that was Jackie Chan's Cantonese name when she arrived in studio.
+Although she had a passive understanding of the Ipoh Cantonese spoken in her hometown, she could not speak it.
+During a phone call in Cantonese, she was offered to co-star in a television commercial with a Sing Long, and only realised that was Chan's Cantonese name when she arrived in the studio.
 She learned to speak Cantonese as she began her career in Hong Kong.

-Yeoh started her film career acting in action and martial arts films, where she did most of her own stunts.
-Already with her third credit, Yes, Madam (1985), she was given a main role.
-She was credited as Michelle Khan in these earlier films.
-This alias was chosen by D&B Films, who thought it might be more marketable to international and western audiences.
-Yeoh married Dickson Poon, who headed the D&B Group, in 1987 and retired from acting.
+Yeoh began her acting career in action and martial arts films, in which she performed her own stunts.
+Yeoh's first lead role came in her third film, Yes, Madam (1985).
+Yeoh initially used the pseudonym Michelle Khan, a stage name selected by D&B Films for its potential appeal to international and Western audiences.
+In 1987, Yeoh married her first husband Dickson Poon, a co-founder of D&B Films, and decided to retire from acting.